 Strawberries: Hay Mulch

 Note: Slugs, however, love strawberries and love to hide in the hay mulch so I’ll wait until after fruiting next year to lay the mulch down.
 This should give the hay plenty of time to do its job and decompose over the winter and once the harvest is over, I’ll lay more down again.
-If I find the winter is harsh enough in any given year that protecting the berries with mulch is necessary, I would pull the hay completely off in the spring until after harvest.
+If I find the winter is harsh enough in any given year that protecting the berries with mulch is necessary, I pull the hay completely off in the spring until after harvest.
 Or get ducks.
 And figure out how to keep them in the strawberries.

 Raspberries & Blackberries: Woodsy compost